stack-auth/stack/packages/stack-server/backend-design-doc.md

     - `PasswordResetCodeNotFound`: The password reset code does not exist for this project.
 (404)
     - `PasswordResetCodeExpired`: The password reset code has expired.
 (400)
     - `PasswordResetCodeAlreadyUsed`: The password reset code has already been used.
 (400)
+- `PasswordMismatch`: The given password does not match the user's password.
+(400)

 ## Project Authentication